Mundford

-The villages name means 'Munda's ford'.
+The village's name means 'Munda's ford'.

 The civil parish, in 1845, had 437 inhabitants, and 1609 acres of land, exclusive of a common of 190 acres, and also 90 acres of heath, where the parishioners had the right of fuel and rabbits, but no pasturage.
 Today it has an area of 2060 acre and in the 2001 census had a population of 1,591 in 669 households.
 The population at the 2011 Census had reduced to 1,526 in 652 households.
 The parish shares boundaries with the adjacent parishes of Didlington, Cranwich, Weeting-with-Broomhill, Lynford and Ickburgh.
 The parish falls within the district of Breckland.
 Local government responsibilities are shared between the parish, district and county councils.

 Local history

 Lynford Quarry in Mundford is a well-preserved in-situ Middle Palaeolithic open-air site dating to 60,000 years ago that is believed to show evidence of Neanderthal activity.